Schema adapters

 }

-Then applying the transformer to the data will result in the new structure:
+Then applying the transformation to the data will result in the new structure:

 {